 The Johnson and Luckow Clans- we are all lucky to have each other.

-Dale “ Puck “ Johnson and his wife, Vickie Johnson split their time between St. Francis, Minnesota and Three Lakes, Wisconsin.
+Dale “ Puck “ Johnson and his wife, Vickie Johnson live in Three Lakes, Wisconsin.